aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/navigation-inspection/_index.md

 ### **Example 2**

-In this example, we show how to use the CSS Selector to navigate a document for editing purpose.
+In this example, we show how to use the CSS Selector to navigate a document for editing purposes.
 We continue to edit the source [owl.svg](https://docs.aspose.com/svg/net/drawing-basics/svg-path-data/owl.svg) file:

  - in the first part of Example 2, the round eyes of the owl will be changed to square and recolored.